jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ##### ‘Target’

 The term *target* is used for both intermediate targets and the final target symbols.
 To be more exact about what target you’re talking about you can use the terms *direct*, *intermediate* and *final*.
-The *direct object* of __A__ in the picture <there is no picture…> above, for instance, is __B__, while the *final object* is __C__. __B__ is also regarded an *intermediate object target*, or *intermediate object*, because it’s not the final target, nor the line source.
+The *direct object* of __A__ in the picture < there is no picture... > above, for instance, is __B__, while the *final object* is __C__. __B__ is also regarded an *intermediate object target*, or *intermediate object*, because it’s not the final target, nor the line source.
 The unaugmented terms *target object*, *target type*, *target interface* and *target procedure* are by rule reserved for final targets.
 If you want to denote an intermediate object target, for instance use the term *object target*, instead of *target object*, or say *intermediate target object*, but don’t use the unaugmented term *target object* for an intermediate symbol.
 Many times out of the context it can be understood whether there is talked about a direct, intermediate or a final target, so it’s not always extra denoted.
 The term target *symbol* can be about any redirection step or be about any the final target of any aspect.

 *Object target* is not the same as *target object*. *Object target* denotes the direct target of an object line. *Target object* denotes the symbol that is regarded to *really* represent the object.